Skip to content

 Do I need a visa to visit Shymkent, Kazakhstan? +

-Citizens of around 50 countries, including the US, UK and EU members, get 30 days visa-free entry to Kazakhstan, with a cap of 90 calendar days within any 180-day period.
+Citizens of around 50 countries, including the US, UK, and EU member states, receive 30 days visa-free entry to Kazakhstan, with a cap of 90 calendar days within any 180-day period.
 The stamp covers tourism and most business travel but not paid employment or missionary work.
-Carry an onward or return ticket, as you may be asked for it.
+Carry an onward or return ticket; immigration may ask for it.

-What changes for travellers to Kazakhstan in 2026? +
+What changes for travellers to Kazakhstan from 1 July 2026? +

-From 1 July 2026, Kazakhstan registers visa-free arrivals automatically at major airports including Shymkent.
-Anyone who stays beyond the automatic window, or enters through a point without automatic registration, must register online with the migration police within 30 calendar days of crossing the border.
-A registered hotel normally handles this for you; if you change address you re-register within five working days.
+Kazakhstan registers visa-free arrivals automatically at major airports, including Shymkent, from 1 July 2026.
+For a straightforward fly-in, fly-out trip through CIT, you may not need to do anything — the airport handles registration on arrival.
+Anyone staying beyond the automatic window, or entering through a point without automatic registration, must register online with the migration police within 30 calendar days.
+A registered hotel handles this for you; a change of address requires re-registration within five working days.

 What currency does Shymkent use and what is the exchange rate? +

-The Kazakhstani tenge (KZT, symbol the tenge sign).
-As of late May 2026 the rate is roughly 487 tenge to the US dollar and 558 tenge to the euro.
-Cards are widely accepted across the city’s restaurants and shops, but bazaars, buses and small stalls run on cash, so carry small tenge notes.
-Withdraw from an ATM rather than exchanging dollars at a poor terminal rate.
+The Kazakhstani tenge (KZT, ₸).
+As of late May 2026: roughly ₸487 to the US dollar and ₸558 to the euro.
+Cards are widely accepted in restaurants and shops across the city, but bazaars, buses, and small stalls run on cash.
+Withdraw from an ATM rather than exchanging cash at a terminal counter.

-How do I get from Shymkent (CIT) airport to the city centre? +
+How do I get from Shymkent airport to the city centre? +

 Is there a lounge at Shymkent International Airport? +

 Yes.
 The Sky Hall Lounge in Terminal A accepts Priority Pass and is open 24 hours, with pre-booking available.
-It is the only real lounge option at the airport: there is no Turkish Airlines, Emirates or other full-service carrier-branded flagship lounge at Shymkent, so plan around the Sky Hall or the terminal cafes.
+It is the only lounge at the airport — there is no carrier-branded flagship lounge from Turkish Airlines, Emirates, or any other full-service airline at CIT.
+Plan around the Sky Hall or the terminal cafés.

 Which airlines fly from Shymkent airport? +

-SCAT Airlines is the hub carrier, alongside Air Astana, its low-cost arm FlyArystan and Qazaq Air on domestic routes.
-Internationally, flydubai flies to Dubai and Pegasus to Istanbul, with SCAT and others serving Antalya, Moscow, Urumqi and newer routes to Budapest, Shanghai, Seoul and Xi’an.
-A Munich route was due to start in January 2026 and Azerbaijan Airlines from June 2026; verify schedules before booking.
+SCAT Airlines is the hub carrier, with Air Astana, FlyArystan, and Qazaq Air on domestic routes.
+Internationally, flydubai flies to Dubai, Pegasus to Istanbul, and SCAT serves Antalya, Moscow, Urumqi, and other routes.
+Routes to Budapest, Shanghai, Seoul, and Xi’an were added through 2025; a Munich service was due from January 2026; Azerbaijan Airlines was scheduled to start on 16 June 2026.
+Verify schedules before booking — new routes on this airport shift season to season.

 Can I visit the Turkestan mausoleum on a layover from Shymkent? +

-Realistically no. The UNESCO-listed Mausoleum of Khoja Ahmed Yasawi in Turkestan is about 170 km from Shymkent.
-The bus takes around 2 hours 7 minutes each way and the train about 2 hours 36 minutes, so a round trip plus the visit and a return-security buffer needs 8-10 hours minimum.
-It is a full day from the city, not a stopover.
-Sayram, 10-15 km away, is the layover-viable Silk Road site instead.
+Realistically, no. The UNESCO-listed Mausoleum of Khoja Ahmed Yasawi is about 170 km from Shymkent.
+The bus takes approximately 2 hours 7 minutes each way (₸2,500–3,000); the train about 2 hours 36 minutes, departing every four hours.
+A round trip plus the visit and a return-security buffer requires a minimum of 8–10 hours on the ground.
+Turkestan is a full day from the city, not a stopover.

 Is Sayram worth a short trip from Shymkent? +